devflowinc/trieve-rust-client/docs/OrganizationApi.md

 > Vec<models::SlimUser> get_organization_users(tr_organization, organization_id)
 Get Organization Users

-Get Organization Users  Fetch the users of an organization by its id.
-The auth'ed user must be an admin or owner of the organization to fetch it.
+Fetch the users of an organization by its id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters